Hollingbourne Circular via Hucking walk

 For much of the train journey you can see the North Downs ridge off to your left and from the station you are soon striding across vast farm fields towards this open downland.
 A fairly steep little climb then takes you straight into the Woodland Trust's Hucking Estate, an unexpected oasis of grassland and woodland in a landscape dominated by arable farming.

-The walk continues with a figure-of-eight circuit through this attractive estate, going out along gently sloping open valleys to the tiny hamlet of Hucking before looping back along woodland paths and grassy rides.
+The walk continues with a circuit through this attractive estate, going out along grassy rides and woodland paths to the tiny hamlet of Hucking before looping back along a wide open valley.
 After leaving the estate you join the North Downs Way as it slants down the hillside to Upper Street, one of the three settlements which make up Hollingbourne village.

 The walk concludes with a contrasting section on the other side of the village.
 After going through the deceptively peaceful Hollingbourne Meadows you have to suffer the constant roar of motorway traffic, high-speed trains thundering past and a dreary stretch alongside the busy A20.
 This dismal link route is the price you pay for some stunning views of a famous castle as you traverse its grounds on public rights of way.

 Modestly describing itself as “the Loveliest Castle in the World”, the moated setting of Leeds Castle is certainly spectacular.
 Built by a Norman knight in 1119, it became a royal residence for 300 years in the Middle Ages, then a private home in Tudor times.
 Its last private owner was an American heiress who undertook extensive renovations and left it to a charitable trust in 1974.
-If you want to visit the castle buildings or deviate from the public footpaths in any way you would need to buy an entrance ticket for £24.50 (2016), although this is effectively an annual pass as it allows unlimited repeat visits for a year.
+If you want to visit the castle buildings or deviate from the public footpaths you would need to buy an entrance ticket for £28 (2021), although this is effectively an annual pass as it allows unlimited repeat visits for a year.

-There is an hourly off-peak service from London Victoria to Hollingbourne (on the London–Maidstone–Ashford line), taking about 1 hour 10 minutes.
+There is an hourly off-peak service from London Victoria to Hollingbourne (on the London–Maidstone–Ashford line), taking about 1 hour 5 minutes (slightly longer on Sundays).

-If driving, there is a small free car park at the station.
+If driving, there is a small free car park at Hollingbourne station.

-The more up-market Dirty Habit (01622-880880) in Upper Street (Hollingbourne) is more conveniently placed as a lunch stop, after 9 km on the Main Walk and 5¼ km on the Short Walk.
-It has a quiet patio area at the back and serves excellent though rather pricey food to 2.30pm weekdays, all day at weekends.
+If you skip the first pub the suggested place (after 10 km on the Main Walk; 5¼ km on the Short Walk) is the Dirty Habit (01622-880880) in Upper Street (Hollingbourne).
+This up-market pub has a quiet patio area at the back and serves excellent though rather pricey food to 2.30pm weekdays, all day at weekends.